SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions.md

    * The second line contains an integer: **end year**.
    * The third line contains an integer: **the search weight** for the dates.

 Input data will always be valid and will always be in the format described.
-No need to check.
+There is no need to check.

-### Output Data
+### Output data

 The result should be printed on the console as consecutive dates in **"dd-mm-yyyy" format**, sorted by date in ascending order.
 Each string must be in a separate line.
 If there are no existing magic dates, print "**No**".

 ### Constraints

    * The start and final years are integer numbers in the range [**1900-2100**].